Last updated: Dec-11-2024

 .Unsigned upload

 Unsigned upload is an option for performing upload without the need to generate a signature on your backend.
-Unsigned upload options are controlled by an upload preset: to use this feature, you first need to enable unsigned uploading for your Cloudinary product environment from the Upload page of your Cloudinary.
+Unsigned upload options are controlled by an upload preset: to use this feature, you first need to enable unsigned uploading for your Cloudinary product environment from the Upload Presets page of the Console Settings.

 An upload preset is used to define which upload options will be applied to media assets that are uploaded unsigned with that preset specified.
 You can edit the preset at any point in time (or create additional upload presets).